suragnair/alpha-zero-general/README.md

 A concise description of our algorithm can be found [here](https://github.com/suragnair/alpha-zero-general/raw/master/pretrained_models/writeup.pdf).

-In addition, [Evgeny Tyurin](https://github.com/evg-tyurin) has contributed rules and a trained model for TicTacToe.

 ### Contributing
 While the current code is fairly functional, we could benefit from the following contributions:
 * Game logic files for more games that follow the specifications in ```Game.py```, along with their neural networks